-Types of life insurance Australia wide
+Types of life insurance in Australia

-The main type of life insurance available in Australia is Term Life Insurance.
-As the name states, term life insurance is offered for a set term, usually until your age 99.
+The main type of life insurance available in Australia is Term Life Insurance, which is offered for a set term, usually until your age 99.
 Life insurance premiums are paid either annually or monthly in exchange for protection.
 If you stop paying your premiums, you are no longer protected.

 It should be noted that Whole of Life Insurance and Universal Life Insurance is no longer available in Australia.

 If you want your family to be financially protected when you pass away, then you need life insurance.
 You may also need cover if you have some outstanding debts like a mortgage or other personal loans.
 Ask yourself if life insurance is essential to the financial protection of your loved ones.

 How much life insurance coverage should I have?

 The amount of coverage you need will depend on a number of factors, like the amount of mortgage or personal debt you have, the age of your children, if you have any, and the amount of income your family will need when you’re no longer there to provide for them.